 - 20,000 litres per day, $ 1.14 per kL

-Will depend on the salt content as usually the higher the amount of salt in the feed water the more wastewater will be produced from wastewater treatment plants.
-Anywhere from 25 to 90% waste produced
+It Will depend on the salt content is usually the higher the amount of salt in the feed water the more wastewater will be produced from wastewater treatment plants.
+With treated wastewater anywhere from 25 to 90% of the waste produced.

-Needs to be disposed of somewhere and will have more salt in it.
-If discharging into a waterway then the destination source must be worse quality (higher salt) than the waste.
-Don’t send the product of wastewater treatment plants back into your feed water.
+The byproduct of treated wastewater needs to be disposed of somewhere and will have more salt in it.
+If discharging into a waterway then the destination source must be of worse quality (higher salt) than the waste.
+Don’t send the product of recycled wastewater treatment plants back into your feed water.

 Power requirements are dependent on the salt level in the water as we have to